What is the main source of law authorising this entity form?

 Any changes in the appointments of the Board of Directors must be registered with the Public Registry.

-The SAU must have at least one regular director.
+The SAU must have at least one (1) regular director.

-Directors (and even the president of the Board of Directors) may be foreigners, although the majority of the members of the Board of Directors must be domiciled in Argentina.
+Directors (including the president of the Board of Directors) may be foreigners, although the majority of the members of the Board of Directors must be domiciled in Argentina.
 Directors do not need to be shareholders.
 The president, chosen from among the members of the Board of Directors, has full powers to act on behalf of the SAU.

 Is it possible to appoint corporate directors or must all directors be natural persons?

-No. Only natural persons can be directors.
+No, only natural persons can be directors.

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?